Good Black book club reads by Cincinnati Black writers.

 Are you up for the challenge?
 The Wise Up Challenge was created to impact people of all ages and backgrounds and serve as a devotional that motivates and inspires God’s people.

 An inspirational illustrated poem for girls.
 The colorful illustrations and strong poetic verses promote self-esteem and confidence in children.
 Also, it helps them to believe that anything is possible if they believe in their own unique abilities.

 Worth the Wait (2018)

-This is a novel dealing with a young lady Layla Morris who whom has trouble finding love, and when she felt she found the one, she was wrong.
+This is a novel dealing with a young lady Layla Morris, who has trouble finding love, and when she felt she found the one, she was wrong.

 As Sure As Tomorrow Comes (2017)

 Cincinnati Black writers Danielle and Christopher Jones were married for better or for worse.
 Unemployment.
 A car accident.
 A terrifying medical diagnosis.
 The death of their 10-day-old son, Junior.
 They never imagined they would experience all those things in their first few years of marriage!

 Being Bernadette: From Polite Silence to Finding the Black Girl Magic Within